Casey-ama-bioinformatics/Bulk-RNA-Seq/README.md

 )
 ```
 ## DESeq2 Analysis
 The preparation of the metadata `DESeq2 ColData` is important for `DESeq2` analysis as this affects how the counts are modeled across the samples, conditions, sex, tissues, and batches.
-In this analysis, there are two conditions (HFD, Lean) and two tissue types (Blood, PVA).
+In this analysis, there are two conditions (HFD, Lean) and two tissue types (Blood, PVA). `DESeq2` using the Benjamini-Hochberg (BH) model for false discovery rate (FDR) based on the mean read count of the gene.
+Only genes that pass the model will be assigned a p.adj value.

 ```
 #Loading libraries